10 Best Ways to Travel Around New Zealand

 What are the ways to get around New Zealand?

-One of the most important decisions you will make for a trip in New Zealand is how you are going to get around.
-Transport is a crucial part to the enjoyment of your trip!
+One of the most important decisions you will make for a trip to New Zealand is how you are going to get around.
+Transport is a crucial part of the enjoyment of your trip!
 While some transport methods for travelling on a budget are great for your budget, others provide an awesome experience to meet other travellers or travel independently.
 So you know all your options, we have put this list together of the best ways to travel around New Zealand.

 While not one transport method to get around New Zealand is better than the other, it really depends on what sort of travel experience you are looking for.
 We have tried to outline the highlights of each transport method, as well as challenges in this list.
-However, for a more in-depth look of each transport method, take a look at our pro and cons list in What is the Best Way to Get Around New Zealand?
+However, for a more in-depth look at each transport method, take a look at our pro and cons list in What is the Best Way to Get Around New Zealand?